amckennafoster/figshare-api-workshop.github.io/docs/api-methods.md

 ### Impersonate (GET, POST, PUT, DELETE)

-Impersonation is acheived by adding "impersonate":*account id to impersonate* to the parameter content.
+Impersonation is acheived by adding "impersonate":*account id* to the data content.
 You must authenticate with a token created from an administrator account for this to work.
 In the example below, an existing record is updated (using PUT) in a user account by adding "impersonate" = account_id to updated metadata values. *Note: for these metadata updates to be public, a second API endpoint should be used to publish the record.
-Or it can be done through the user interface.
+Or it can be done through the user interface.*

 Python:
 ```py